blue0x1/ArtemisShell/README.md

 - Lightweight and efficient: Minimal resource usage and fast execution.
 - Simple setup: Easy to configure and get started quickly.
 - Cross-platform compatibility: Works on various operating systems, including Windows, macOS, and Linux.

-## Use Cases <br>
-ArtemisShell is suitable for various applications, including: <br>

-- Penetration testing: Assess and exploit security vulnerabilities in remote systems. <br>
-- System administration: Manage and troubleshoot remote systems effectively. <br>
-- Development and debugging: Collaborate and debug applications on remote machines.

 ## Installation